 The fancy medical way to stimulate the Vagus nerve is to place a device inside your chest.
 The device will send electronic signals to the Vagus nerve to stimulate it.
 They also use this stimulation of the nerve to help treat other conditions such as epilepsy and depression.

-There are also less invasive and easier ways to stimulate the Vagus nerve.
-If you search for ‘Vagus Nerve stimulation’ or something similar on YouTube, you will see lots of videos which help.
+There are also less invasive and easier ways to perform Vagus nerve stimulation at home.
+If you search for ‘Vagus Nerve stimulation at home’ or something similar on YouTube, you will see lots of videos which help.
 Here is an example:

-Here are some other simple exercises you can try at home:
+Here are some other simple exercises you can try at home that show you what is Vagus nerve stimulation:

 - Gargle while humming loud (the vocal chords stimulate the nerve when used)